tisanbako/DevSecOps-Project/README.md

     ![SonarQubeSetup3!](https://github.com/awanmbandi/realworld-microservice-project/blob/zdocs/images/sdsdsdsd.png)

     - Add Quality to SonarQube Project
+      - Add condition on Overall code
+      - ### Quality Gate fails when( click on the drop down and search for the following)
+      - Bugs - value (15)(can be anything)
+      - Add condition

     -  ``NOTE:`` Make sure to update the `SonarQube` stage in your `Jenkinsfile` and Test the Pipeline so your project will be visible on the SonarQube Project Dashboard.
     - Click on `Projects`
     - Click on your project name `NodeJS-Webapp-Project`